fanqasy/fanqasy/README.md

 - Hello, I’m @fanqasy
 - I’m interested in Minecraft Plugins
-- I’m currently learning Java
+- I’m currently learning Java, Lua(U) and Python
-- How to reach me Kacper#9354

 <!---
 fanqasy/fanqasy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.